NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

  with Python by F. Chollet].

 ## IntersectNet
+### Scope of Project
+The Network aims to solve a problem similar to the problem identified in the [Have I Reached the Intersection](#Have-I-Reached-the-Intersection) paper.
+However, by using equirectangular images it is suspected that the temporal component of the LCRN built in the paper can be circumvented.
+This project tries to show that the use of equirectangular images can simplify the recognition of intersections.
+The goal of this project is the creation of a network to recognize and classify indoor corridors and intersections.

 ### CG Dataset
 As there are no datasets of solely corridors and intersections that are labeled accordingly, a blender script is created to generate CG renders of corridor samples.